cdancy/jenkins-rest/README.md

 ## Latest release

-Can be found in jcenter like so:
+Can be found in maven like so:
 ```
 <dependency>
   <groupId>io.github.cdancy</groupId>